jeanslack/Videomass/docs/localization_howto.md

             /de_DE
                 /LC_MESSAGES

-Copy the **videomass.pot"** file translation template located in the '/locale' folder, and paste into the 'LC_MESSAGES' folder, than rename it to change extension name to "videomass.po" .
+- Copy the **videomass.pot"** file translation template located in the '/locale' folder, and paste into the 'LC_MESSAGES' folder.

+- rename it to change extension name to "videomass.po" .

-Now open the "videomass.po" with a translation editing program, for example 'Poedit', and then save it by generating a 'videomass.mo' file with your new native language tanslation.
+- Now open the "videomass.po" with a translation editing program, for example 'PoEdit', and start your translation.

+- You can close and resume your work whenever you want but you must always save your changes.
+This generates a file called 'videomass.mo' with your new native language tanslation.

-Optionally, if you want to try your new translation by starting Videomass, make sure to update the "videomass3/vdms_SYS/app_const.py" module for Python3 by adding the newly translated language to the dictionary on 'app_const.py', for example appending this line:
+- Before try your new translation by starting Videomass, open 'Videomass-?.?.?/videomass3/vdms_SYS/app_const.py' module with your favorite text-editor and append the newly translated language line, for example:

     "de": wx.LANGUAGE_GERMAN,